ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/mocking.md

 }
 ```

-#### Stubbing with Multiple Values to Return Sequentially for Each Function Call
+#### Stubbing with multiple values to return sequentially for each function call

 ***main_test.bal***